Remarks on classical number theoretic aspects of Milnor-Witt K-theory: Regular kernels and Milnor--Witt K -theory of rings of integers

 \section{Regular kernels and Milnor--Witt \texorpdfstring{$\rmK$}{K}-theory of rings of integers}

 We will now consider various kernels of the Hilbert symbols and the tame symbols.
 Recall that in classical $\rmK$-theory, there are three subgroups of $\rmK_2(F)$ of particular interest:

-We have already encountered the wild kernel $\WK_2(F)$, and it is a classical result of Quillen that $\rmK_2(\calO_F)$ is the kernel of the tame symbols $\partial$.
-The group $\rmK_2^{+}(\calO_F)$ was introduced by Gras in \cite{Gras-reg} and is referred to as the \emph{regular kernel}.
+We have already encountered the wild kernel $\WK_2(F)$, and it is a classical result of Quillen \cite[§5]{Quillen-higher-K} that $\rmK_2(\calO_F)$ is the kernel of the tame symbols $\partial$.
+The group $\rmK_2^{+}(\calO_F)$ was introduced by Gras in \cite{Gras-reg} and is referred to as the \emph{regular kernel}, or the \emph{narrow $\rmK_2$-group}.
 It is a modification of $\rmK_2(\calO_F)$ that takes into account also the real places of $F$.

 \begin{definition} For any $n\ge1$, let $\rmK_n^\MW(\calO_F)$ denote the kernel of

 Here $\pi_v$ is any choice of uniformizer for the discrete valuation $v$.
 Moreover, we let